cidlicious/gainsClone/README.md

 ```
 *trades will not open if maxCollateral causes the trade to be below min position size

-*if bot has open trades close trades before updaing maxCollateral
+*if bot has open trades close trades before updating maxCollateral

 ### WSS_URL
 Create your own private wss with https://www.alchemy.com/ for free.